asmodeus812/elearning/misc-tech-topic/semantic-versioning-intro.md

     include minor and patch level changes.
 Patch and minor version must be reset to 0 when major version is incremented.
     1.0.0

--   A pre-release version may be denoted by appending a hyphen and a series of dot separated identifiers immediately following the paths version.
+-   A `pre-release` version may be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers must comprise only ASCII alphanumeric and hyphens.
 Identifiers must not be empty.
-Numeric identifiers must not include leading zeroes.
-Pre-release versions have a lower precedence than the associated normal version.
-A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
+Numeric identifiers must not include leading zeroes. `Pre-release` versions have a lower precedence than the associated normal version.
+A `pre-release` version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7 and so on.

--   Build `metadata` may be denoted by appending a plus sign and a series of dot separated identifiers following the patch or pre-release version, Identifiers must comprise only ASCII alphanumeric and hyphens.
+-   Build `metadata` may be denoted by appending a plus sign and a series of dot separated identifiers following the patch or `pre-release` version, Identifiers must comprise only ASCII alphanumeric and hyphens.
 Identifiers must not be empty build `metadata` a must be ignored when determining version precedence.
 Thus two versions that differ only in the build `metadata` have the same precedence.
 1.0.0-alpha+001, 1.0.0+201303313144700, and so on.

 -   Precedence refers to how versions are compared to each other when ordered.
-Precedence must be calculated by separating the version into major minor patch and pre-release identifiers in that order (build `metadata` does not figure into precedence)
+Precedence must be calculated by separating the version into major minor patch and `pre-release` identifiers in that order (build `metadata` does not figure into precedence)

 -   Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: major, minor and patch version are always compared numerically.
 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1

--   When all the major, minor and patch version are equal a pre-release version has lower precedence than a normal version 1.0.0-alpha < 1.0.0
+-   When all the major, minor and patch version are equal a `pre-release` version has lower precedence than a normal version 1.0.0-alpha < 1.0.0

--   Precedence for two pre-release versions with the same major, minor and patch version must be determined by comparing each dot separated identifier from left to right until a difference is found as follows:
+-   Precedence for two `pre-release` versions with the same major, minor and patch version must be determined by comparing each dot separated identifier from left to right until a difference is found as follows:

     1. Identifiers consisting of only digits are compared numerically.
     2. Identifiers with letters or hyphens are compared lexically in ASCII sort order.
     3. Numeric identifiers always have lower precedence than non-numeric identifiers
-    4. Precedence for two pre-release versions with the same major, minor and patch versions must be determined by comparing each dot separated identifier from left to right until a difference is found
+    4. Precedence for two `pre-release` versions with the same major, minor and patch versions must be determined by comparing each dot separated identifier from left to right until a difference is found

 ## Why use semantic versioning